reubano/meza/README.rst

 ------------

 **meza** is a Python `library`_ for reading and processing tabular data.
-It has a functional programming style API, excels at reading, large files, and can process 10+ file types.
+It has a functional programming style API, excels at reading/writing large files, and can process 10+ file types.

 With meza, you can